NUCS349/coronavirus-2020/README.md

 country.
 Then, you may be able to cluster countries based on the model parameters, as well as extrapolate cases over time.
-The strategies that each country has applied to mitigate the outbreak (e.g. social distancing) may be apparent in these clusters or model parameters.
+The strategies that each country has applied to mitigate the outbreak (e.g. social distancing, lockdown) may be apparent in these clusters or model parameters.